Osborne (SA)

 What is the weighted average housing cost based on tenure mix in the suburb of Osborne?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,011.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,011.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,468/month, and renters paying $1,299/month.

 How affordable is housing in the suburb of Osborne relative to local incomes?